What is a Special Purpose Acquisition Company (SPAC)?

 The prospectus of the SPAC mainly focuses on the sponsors, and less on company history and revenues since the SPAC lacks performance history or revenue reports.
-All proceeds from the IPO are held in a trust account until a private company is identified.
+All proceeds from the IPO are held in a trust account until a private company is identified as an acquisition target.

 Acquiring a Target Company